Pulse Sequencer

 Speech Synthesis (on DeMon)

 Speech synthesis is not hosted on Pulse — it lives on DeMon as the SAM engine, shared across all three CPUs.
 Pulse uses it musically by sending text or phoneme events over the bidirectional SPI link; DeMon renders the audio and streams it to FireStorm.
-From the sequencer's point of view, SAM is just another voice destination alongside chipset voices, AMY, and SID.
+From the sequencer's point of view, SAM is just another voice destination alongside Tempest voices, AMY, and SID.

 Memory Model